Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 All Purpose, Coir

-Use All Purpose, Coir so water moves through the root zone quickly and does not sit around the roots.
+Use All Purpose, Coir so water moves through the root zone quickly instead of lingering.

 🧩 Difficulty